tomzx/blog.tomrochette.com-content/agi/human-development/article.md

 >Infants continue to use intonation patterns and timing that matches the characteristics of their language.
 Most babbling consists of a small number of sounds, which suggests the child is preparing the basic sounds necessary to speak the language to which he is exposed.[^5]

 **Milestones**
+* Crawling
+* Eating by ourselves
 * Walking
+	* Most normal infants start learning to walk towards the end of their first year – at around 11 months[^9].
 * Speaking

-> In their first few days, human infants learn to distinguish people by their odors; then, over the next few weeks, they learn to recognize individuals by sound of voice; only after several months do they start to reliably distinguish the sights of faces.
+>In their first few days, human infants learn to distinguish people by their odors; then, over the next few weeks, they learn to recognize individuals by sound of voice; only after several months do they start to reliably distinguish the sights of faces.
 Most likely we learn to make each of these distinctions by several different methods, and it is probably no accident that these abilities develop in a sequence that corresponds to their increasing complexity. [^7]

 # Understanding concepts/symbols